+Reusable wipes are best for the environment.
 You’ve probably seen pictures or documentaries about the problems that wet wipes cause (including the fantastic ‘Blue Planet’ by Sir David Attenborough, and ‘War on Plastic’ with Hugh Fernley-Whittingstall).
 90% of wet wipes sold in the UK contain plastic which means they can take hundreds of years to biodegrade in landfill.

-Disposables range from under £1 per pack to around £3 per pack for premium ‘eco’ wipes.
+Disposables wipes cost between range from under £1 per pack to around £3 per pack for premium ‘eco’ wipes.
 Which seems like nothing when you pop them onto your online shop until you consider that you’ll be using 1 or 2 packs per week for up to 3 years because they aren’t just used for bums, but for hands & faces too.

 That soon mounts up.
 At the budget end of the scale, two packs of £1 wipes per week for 2 years is £208.
 If you go for premium wipes, it’s more like £500.

 Reusable wipes are simply cloth squares which you can use with plain water or a soaking solution to clean your baby both at nappy changes and when feeding.

-It’s not gross, generally the first wipe of a baby bum is with the nappy and that removes the majority of the poo which is then flushed or binned, depending on your nappy choice.
-So, only the smeary bits are left on the wipe, much less than would be on a babygro if you’ve had a poo-nami for example.
+It’s not gross, generally the first wipe of a baby bum is with the nappy and that removes the majority of the poo which is then flushed or binned.
+That depends on whether you're using reusable nappies or disposable.

-Well, the good news is that you don’t have to wash cloth wipes separately and you’ll likely have lots of washing with a newborn baby anyway.
+Reusable wipes are very eco friendly as you don’t have to wash cloth wipes separately and you’ll likely have lots of washing with a newborn baby anyway.
 In fact, washing 25 cloth wipes as part of a full mixed 7kg washload every other day equates to just 6 additional loads of washing per year.

 Brilliant news for eczema sufferers or just delicate little ones, you can even use reusable wipes with just plain water, although there are lots of different ideas out there for soaking solutions.
 Chamomile teabags, coconut oil, soapy squares, essential oils, a splash of babies bod wash - you have complete control.

-Helen Rankin is the founder of Cheeky Wipes, which since 2008 has been selling the original reusable wipes kit.
+About the Author: Helen Rankin is the founder of Cheeky Wipes, which since 2008 has been selling the original reusable wipes kit.
 Champions of ‘Simple Reusables’, with 4 kids of her own, she appreciates that switching to reusable alternatives needs to be easy.
 Along with her crack team, she spends most days talking about poo, pee and periods and loves a chance to talk taboos.
 The business was recognised with a Queens Award for Enterprise in Sustainable Development in 2021, celebrating their hard work over the last 13 years.